purcelba/streeteasy_scrape/README.md

 # streeteasy_scrape

-Example Python code for scraping real-estate data from a popular rental listings web page.
+Python code for scraping real-estate data from a popular rental listings web page.

 ## About
-This repository contains a Python script for scraping and formatting real estate data from the popular NYC rental listings web page www.streeteasy.com.
+This repository contains a Python script for scraping and formatting rental listings from the popular NYC rental listings web page www.streeteasy.com.

 The core function is streeteasy_scrape_public.py.
 By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
 The results are saved in .csv format.
 An example dataset, 2016-12-20.csv, is included.